OctoPrint/OctoPi-UpToDate/README.md

 *The latest OctoPi release with the latest OctoPrint already included*

-This repository automatically updates the OctoPrint installation on the latest OctoPi image and provides the resulting image ready to flash.
+This repository automatically updates the OctoPrint installation, kernel and bootloader on the latest OctoPi image and provides the resulting image ready to flash.
 Checkout the [releases](https://github.com/OctoPrint/OctoPi-UpToDate/releases).

 ## How does this work?

-A simple update script is run via [CustoPiZer](https://github.com/OctoPrint/CustoPiZer).
+A bunch of simple update scripts are run via [CustoPiZer](https://github.com/OctoPrint/CustoPiZer):

-All that is done is running the equivalent of `pip install -U OctoPrint==<latest version>`.
+  * `01-update-octoprint`: Updates OctoPrint to the latest version
+  * `02-update-boot`: Updates bootloader and kernel to the latest version
+  * `99-write-build`: Writes the build tag to `/etc/octopiuptodate-build`

 ## Can I do something like this as well?